forseti-security/forseti-security/_faq/installation_and_deployment/update-cron.md

 ---
-title: How to update the Cron Job?
+title: How to update the cron job?
 order: 8
 ---
 {::options auto_ids="false" /}

-Forseti is installed in the `ubuntu` account.
+Forseti is installed with the `ubuntu` account on the server VM.
 To update the cron job you need to SSH into the server VM and switch to the `ubuntu` user to update the cron job.
 ```
 ssh to server VM